BerWang/web/03 Agile Development/README.md

 # Agile Development

 Each week you will be expected to complete a series of lab activities.
 You will be required to reflect on these in your assignment so make sure you keep records of what you have done.
-The supporting presentation can be found at https://goo.gl/D306mp
+The supporting presentation can be found at https://goo.gl/ozFzjj

 ## Team Review
-From this point onwards you will be working in a close-knit team.
-Since your experiences of agile development (and hence your ultimate understanding) will depend on this interaction you need to have agreed your final team makeup and project focus by the end of this week.

-1. If you are not in a team make sure you attend every lab session and engage with others to find yourself a group.
-2. If you are in a small team (2-3 members) make every effort to combine with other small teams.
+You have already put together a development team with between 6 and 10 developers and from this week onwards you will be using agile development methodologies to build a solution to a real-world problem.
+Before starting:

-3. Review team members' project commitment by discussing their attendance and punctuality and allow each team member to explain their position.
+1. Review team members' project commitment by discussing their attendance and punctuality and allow each team member to explain their position.
-4. Review the choice of project the team will be developing and make sure:
-  1. Each team member will be able to contribute to the technical development.
+2. Review the choice of project the team will be developing and make sure each team member will be able to contribute to the technical development.
-  2. The choice will allow you to collaborate with other teams.
-  3. Update the Group List on Moodle by completing the Group Details Form again.
+3. Speak to your lab tutor and make sure the group list on Moodle is up to date with all the names of your team.

 ## Set Up Collaboration Tools
 Communication is key during agile development.
 You should set up and use both paper-based and electronic tools which you can compare and contrast in your reflective report.